top of page

 FAQ

-Q1.
-What is a “recyclable disposable IVC system” and how does it differ from traditional reusable caging?
-A recyclable disposable IVC system uses pre-bedded, irradiated cages delivered ready for use, made of fully recyclable PET, and is designed to eliminate the need for in-house cage-wash infrastructure.
-Traditional reusable systems require washing, autoclaving, drying and associated utilities, labour and infrastructure burdens.
+A recyclable disposable IVC system uses pre-bedded, irradiated cages delivered ready for use, made of fully recyclable PET.
+It is designed to eliminate the need for in-house cage-wash infrastructure.
+Traditional reusable systems require washing, autoclaving, drying, and associated utilities, labor, and infrastructure burdens.

-Q2.
-Does switching to a recyclable disposable IVC system automatically guarantee reduced energy and water consumption?
-Not automatically—but when implemented with a defined workflow (no in-house washrooms, verified recycling, efficient logistics) it can deliver significant savings.
-Key factors include your facility’s utility footprint, waste infrastructure and overall implementation.
+Not automatically.
+However, when implemented with a defined workflow (no in-house washrooms, verified recycling, efficient logistics), it can deliver significant savings.
+Key factors include your facility’s utility footprint, waste infrastructure, and overall implementation.

-Q3.
-What data should I collect for Scope 3 emissions when it comes to caging systems?
 You’ll need supplier-provided emissions data per product, chain-of-custody records for disposal/recycling, operational utility consumption data (e.g., washing, autoclaving) if applicable, and auditable documentation for ESG reporting frameworks.

-Q4.
-If some reusable systems show lower raw-material footprints in certain LCAs, why should I still consider a recyclable disposable IVC system?
-Because facility context matters: high utility rates, constrained infrastructure, labour burden, water scarcity, ESG/regulatory pressures—all shift the equation.
-A well-executed recyclable disposable system may deliver superior outcomes when infrastructure, workflow, waste and reporting are incorporated.
+Because facility context matters.
+High utility rates, constrained infrastructure, labor burden, water scarcity, and ESG/regulatory pressures all shift the equation.
+A well-executed recyclable disposable system may deliver superior outcomes when infrastructure, workflow, waste, and reporting are incorporated.

-Q5.
-How does a recyclable disposable IVC system support certification (such as LEED) and facility strategy?
-It enables contributions to Material & Resources (recyclability), Energy & Atmosphere (utility/infrastructure reduction), Water Efficiency (elimination of wash facilities), and Social/Governance (staff ergonomics, documentation and reporting readiness).
+It enables contributions to Material & Resources (recyclability), Energy & Atmosphere (utility/infrastructure reduction), Water Efficiency (elimination of wash facilities), and Social/Governance (staff ergonomics, documentation, and reporting readiness).

 Comments